TABLE OF CONTENTS

 2.2 Telecommunications and Internet Services.
 Company acknowledges and agrees that Company’s and Company’s users’ use of the Assessment portion of the Services is dependent upon access to telecommunications and Internet services.
 Company and Company’s users will be solely responsible for acquiring and maintaining all telecommunications and Internet services and other hardware and software required to access and use the Assessment portion of the Services, including, without limitation, all costs, fees, expenses, and taxes of any kind related to the foregoing.

 3.1 Fees.
-In consideration for GPTW performing the Services, Company will pay to GPTW the Fees in the amounts and in accordance with the terms set forth in the Statement of Work.
+In consideration for GPTW performing the Services, Company will pay to GPTW the Fees in the amounts and in accordance with the terms set forth in the Principal Agreement.

 3.2 Invoices and Payment.

-(a) Company will pay to GPTW the full amount of undisputed Fees according to the Payment Terms set forth in the Principal Agreement and sent by invoice to the Company. an invoice within thirty (30) days of the invoice date.
-GPTW reserves the right to cease performance of the Services to Company if payment(s) isare not made on time.
+(a) Company will pay to GPTW the full amount of undisputed Fees according to the Payment Terms set forth in the Principal Agreement and sent by invoice to the Company.
+GPTW reserves the right to cease performance of the Services to Company if payment(s) is not made on time.
 An additional fee may need to be paid before the Services are reinstated.

 (b) GPTW will email invoices to the primary Company contact specified in the Principal Agreement.
 Further invoice requirements with respect to payment due dates are specified in the Principal Agreement.
 Payment remittance options will be set forth in the invoice and will include payment by check or wire, or payment online.

 3.3 Credits for Future Services.
 If at any time GPTW issues a credit for future services to Company, Company must use the credits within twelve (12) months of the credit being issued.